 The potential risk of alcohol harm should prompt you to watch out for spills and dispose containers carefully, away from your dogs and puppies.

 How can you tell that your dog is suffering from alcohol intoxication?

 There are specific signs to look for if you suspect that your dog is suffering alcohol intoxication.
 Usually, the first symptoms are vomiting and persistent loose stool.
 The condition can then progress to significant loss of appetite and inability to walk well due to lethargy.
 Seizures and respiratory failures are also common, as well as reduced blood pressure and body temperature.

 If you are aware of, or suspect that your dog is suffering alcohol intoxication, you should report the case to your veterinarian as soon as possible.
 The vet will prescribe rehydration measures to restore the normal level and biochemical composition of body fluids.
 Close monitoring is also necessary.
 Most medications are administered intravenous for rapid onset of action.

 Non-alcoholic beer for dogs

 Yes, it exists and it is intended only for dogs.
 This beer is made only from dog friendly ingredients, it is non-alcoholic and non-carbonated, and usually flavoured with chicken or beef.
 This product is not widespread, but if you really want to enjoy beer with your best friend, you can find it online and in some local stores.

 Whether you are out partying or just drinking wine, beer or any other alcohol beverages at home, it is not appropriate to share them with your dog.
 Also, you have to prevent it from drinking alcohol by accident.
+When it comes to me, I always keep everything related to alcohol away from my dog.
+Even the beer making supplies near me pose a threat to my dog, so I don’t let it get close to them.
 This is important if you want to keep your dog healthy.